xamarin/xamarin-macios/docs/website/mmp-errors.md

 Please report this issue to the publisher of the assembly package (e.g. nuget author) so this can be fixed in their future releases.

+### <a name="MM0130"/>MM0130: No root assemblies found.
+You should provide at least one root assembly.

+When running --runregistrar, at least one root assembly should be provided.

+### <a name="MM0131"/>MM0131: Product assembly '{0}' not found in assembly list: '{1}'

+When running --runregistrar, the assembly list should include the product assembly, Xamarin.Mac, XamMac.

 ### <a name="MM0132/>MM0132: Unknown optimization: *.
 Valid values are: *

 The specified optimization was not recognized.